1979 Allan Cup

-The 1979 Allan Cup was the Canadian senior ice hockey championship for the 1978–79 senior "A" season.
-The event was hosted by the Petrolia Squires in Sarnia, Ontario.
-The 1979 playoff marked the 71st time that the Allan Cup has been awarded.
+The 1979 Allan Cup was the Canadian senior ice hockey championship for the 1978–79 season.
+The final was contested by the Petrolia Squires of Ontario and the Steinbach Huskies of Manitoba, the Eastern and Western Canadian champions respectively.
+The series was played in Sarnia, Ontario, with the Squires winning four games to one to capture the Allan Cup for the first time.